-After 9 days of silence, YouTube finally addressed the growing controversy surrounding Logan Paul's controversial "suicide forest" vlog.
-Although YouTube publicly condemned Logan Paul and his vlog, which featured footage of a suicide victim's body, they failed to take any responsibility for allowing the video - which had an image of the body in its thumbnail - to appear on the site in the first place, be monetised (despite a clear violation of community standards), and then go on to trend worldwide.
-And to top things off, they made the completely tone-deaf claim that they "acted accordingly."
+After nine days of silence, YouTube finally addressed the growing controversy surrounding Logan Paul's controversial "suicide forest" vlog.
+While YouTube publicly condemned Logan Paul's vlog, which featured footage of a suicide victim's body, they failed to take any responsibility for allowing the video to appear on the site in the first place, enabling monetisation despite a clear violation of community standards, and letting the video trend worldwide.
+To top things off, YouTube made the completely tone-deaf claim that they "acted accordingly."

-This is a multi-billion dollar, global organisation who will most likely have some of the best public relations staff in the world.
+This is a multi-billion dollar, global organisation who have some of the best public relations staff in the world in their ranks.
 So why didn't YouTube call themselves out?
-The answer, I fear, is because YouTube have in some ways lost control of their own platform.
+Because doing so would require admitting that YouTube has lost control of its own platform.

 How algorithms helped Logan's suicide forest vlog trend

-YouTube relies on algorithms for all sorts of things, from recommended videos and predictive searches, to populating their trending page.
+YouTube relies on algorithms for all sorts of things, from recommended videos and predictive searches, to populating their trending pages.
 So when it's said that YouTube "allowed" Logan's video to trend, what's really meant is that their algorithms allowed it, not that there was a conscious decision to make the vlog trend.